Skip to main content

 Internship Credit

-Internships are approved and managed through individual academic colleges and departments.
+If you are wanting credit for your internship, internships are approved and managed through individual academic colleges and departments.
+You can apply for internship approval through your I-Plan, or follow these instructions.
 Students are required to submit their internship for academic approval through I-Plan and may be required to complete any coursework and activities found in their individual internship course located on their personal I-Learn account.

 Housing